Using FusionAuth on Docker

 .

 This is typically only an issue when FusionAuth is accessing resources outside of the Docker network to, for example, send email or request a webhook.
-If a Rails application is running locally on a Mac and you want FusionAuth, running in Docker, to send a webhook payload to it, localhost
+For example, if an application is running locally and you want FusionAuth, running in Docker, to send a webhook payload to it, configuring FusionAuth to send the webhook to localhost

 In this situation, do one of the following: